 - The deck is 41 inches and made of flexible maple with a nice surface of grip tape.
 41 inches is pretty standard and a good place to start for any beginner.

 - The pattern on the board is heat transferred, which is very nice compared to the sticker option.
 It also has 5 different, awesome looking graphics to choose from which is always nice.

 - This board uses 70mm PU wheels which are also quite standard but gets the job done.
 They are surprisingly sturdy and work very nicely for sharp turns due to the 7-inch powder coated aluminum trucks.

 - The board supports up to 330lbs or 149kilo grams if you are European.

 - It also has a PU Shock ring, which does a good job at absorbing bumps and makes for a smoother ride.

-It excels at freestyling and downhill racing which is also a great type of longboarding to get you started especially freestyle.
+It excels at freestyling and downhill racing which is also a great type of longboarding to get you started, especially with freestyle.
 The very inexpensive price tag, as well as its overall performance, makes it one of the better options for beginners and novices alike.
-It won’t do well in a professional tournament or extreme sports races, but that is not really to be expected from a board that costs less than 100$.
+It won’t do well in a professional tournament or extreme sports races, but that is not really to be expected from a board that costs less than $100.